jsotiro/www-project-top-10-for-large-language-model-applications/initiatives/agent_security_initiative/agentic-top-10/0.5-initial-candidates/ASI10_Overwhelming_Human_in_the_Loop.md

 OWASP Agentic Security Initiative Team

 ### Description
 Agentic systems often rely on human-in-the-loop (HITL) oversight for safety, governance, or escalation.
-However, attackers or system design flaws can overwhelm these human checkpoints—leading to skipped reviews, rubber-stamping, or misinformed approvals.
+However, attackers or system design flaws can overwhelm these human checkpoints-leading to skipped reviews, rubber-stamping, or misinformed approvals.
 Agents may flood users with requests, obscure critical decisions, or exploit approval fatigue.

 This builds on [LLM06:2025 Excessive Agency](https://genai.owasp.org/llmrisk/llm062025-excessive-agency/) but focuses on human capacity and UI design limitations under agentic load.